RaghavT5/Fridge2Fork-react/README.md

 4. Open a web browser and navigate to `http://localhost:3000` to access the application

 ## Usage
 Using Fridge2Fork is simple.
 Just head to the app's website https://fridge2fork.netlify.app/ and start by selecting the ingredients you have on hand.
-The app will immediately suggest recipes that you can make with those ingredients.
+When you are done, click on "Find a Recipe" and the app will immediately suggest recipes that you can make with those ingredients.

 Once you've found a recipe you like, simply click on the "Show Recipe" to view the full recipe, including ingredients and instructions.
 You can also download the recipe card for offline use.